nf-core/eager/docs/usage.md

 - After AdapterRemoval, and prior to mapping, FASTQ files from lane 7 and lane 8 _with the same `SeqType`_ (and all other _metadata_ columns) will be concatenated together for each **Library**.
-- After mapping, and prior BAM filtering, BAM files with the same with different `SeqType` (but with all other metadata columns the same) will be merged together for each **Library**.
+- After mapping, and prior BAM filtering, BAM files with different `SeqType` (but with all other metadata columns the same) will be merged together for each **Library**.
 - After duplicate removal, BAM files with `Library_ID`s with the same